HelgaSen/Workshop3/Instruction_git.md

 ## ![Icon](icon.png) Branching

 Branches in Git are used for encapsulating changes.

-Branches in Git are used for encapsulating changes.
 In Git, branches are a part of everyday development process.
 When you want to add a new feature or fix a bug — no matter how big or how small — you spawn a new branch.
 Meanwhile, actual version of your product is working.
 You will improve it after testing and debuging current developing part.

 Sound usefull, does it?